 How Realistic Are Your Dreams?
 (Now, Hear Me Out)

-I've got a friend who says you can spend years working on areas where you are mediocre and do just OK or you can put that energy into your strengths and excel and thrive.
+I've got a friend who says you can spend years working on areas where you are mediocre and do just okay or you can put that energy into your strengths and excel and thrive.
 That said, I come from a family of singers.
 Some pretty darn good ones too.
 For whatever the reason, I wasn't really encouraged and nurtured in that area and so, it sometimes catches people off guard whenever they hear me do it.
 Instead, most folks know me as a writer.
 And while I do think that I can hold a tune, I tend to think that singing is a talent for me while some of my relatives?
 For them, it's a gift.

 What's the difference?
 To me, a gift is something that is almost supernatural.
 You were born with it.
 It comes pretty easily to you.
 You're able to blow other people's minds—and sometimes, even your own—with a particular ability.
 A talent is something that you're pretty good at, yet it will take a certain amount of effort to excel in that area.
 That's one example of what I mean by being realistic about your dreams.
 Are you trying to progress in a gift or a talent?
-If it's a talent, are you being realistic about how much time, effort and energy you're willing to put into it in order to make something happen?
+If it's a talent, are you being realistic about how much time, effort, and energy you're willing to put into it in order to make something happen?

-Another angle on the realistic approach is the fact that being realistic is rooted in logic, facts, truth and common sense.
+Another angle on the realistic approach is the fact that being realistic is rooted in logic, facts, truth, and common sense.
 Say that you've got a dream of becoming a chef with your own television show.
 Yet you only like to cook certain things.
 You've never taken any kind of cooking or media classes.
 Your bank account is close to zero.
 You have no equipment in your house.
 You hate to network.
 In fact, you have absolutely no idea what it takes to make that happen.
 You've just seen some folks on YouTube or TikTok and said, "I bet I can do that."
-It's kind of a play-on words yet the reality is that a lot of people's dreams don't manifest because they are more caught up in the fantasy of what could be rather than the factuality of things.
-While I do believe that nothing is impossible, let's be real—some things are more probable than others.
-When it comes to your dreams, what side of the fence do yours land?

 How COMMITTED Are You to Your Dreams?

 If there is one word that can separate a lot of people from success and failure, it's commitment.
 I oftentimes tell couples that I'm working with that if they constantly only focus on what makes them happy at any given time, they probably won't get much accomplished in life.
 Why do I say that?
 Happiness is a great emotion and experience.
 It's also temporary and doesn't really encourage much self-discipline.
-Going to work doesn't always make us happy; it pays the bills, though.
-Working out doesn't always make us happy; it's still good for our health.
-Letting go of a person, place, thing or idea that no longer serves us doesn't always make us happy; it's simply best for us in the long run.

 Along these same lines, having a dream is one thing.
 Remaining committed—obligated via a pledge—to it is something entirely different.
 Commitment requires focus.
 Commitment requires maturity.
 Commitment requires putting your feelings aside, sometimes by overlooking how you feel in the now, so that you can do what needs to be done for the sake of your future.
 Commitment requires resilience.
 Most of all, commitment requires integrity.